 Alexandra Meier was born in Basel, Switzerland where she developed a passion for theatre and music, performing in children’s theatre, singing in choirs and playing the cello.
-She currently studies on the Opera Course at the Guildhall School of Music and Drama with John Evans.
-Her studies are supported by the Herbert and Theresie Lowit Memorial scholarship.
-Previously, she graduated with a Masters of Performance in vocal studies, supported by the Roches-Utiger Stiftung.
+She is a 2023 graduate from the Opera Course at the Guildhall School of Music and Drama, where she studied voice with John Evans.

-Alexandra is a 2022/23 Britten-Pears Young Artist, and participated in a masterclass on opera arias with Antonio Pappano, Julia Faulkner and Gweneth Ann Rand in Snape Maltings.
+As a 2022/23 Britten-Pears Young Artist, she participated in a residential course on opera arias with Antonio Pappano, Julia Faulkner and Gweneth Ann Rand in Snape Maltings.
+She returned to Snape for recital performances at Aldeburgh festival with pianist Hebba Benyaghla, as well as masterclasses with Roderick Williams and Ann Murray.

 She has performed at Theater Basel as “Der Trommler” in Viktor Ullmann’s Der Kaiser von Atlantis, and “Anneli” in Dai Fujikura’s Der Goldkäfer.
 With the Südwestdeutsche Philharmonie Konstanz she played “Hänsel” in a semi-staged performance of Humperdinck’s Hänsel und Gretel.